2025 European Youth Summer Olympic Festival

 The 2025 European Youth Summer Olympic Festival or simply EYOF 2025, also known as Skopje 2025, was the 18th edition of the European Youth Summer Olympic Festival, held from 20 to 26 July 2025 in Skopje, North Macedonia.
-Some events also took place in Kumanovo, North Macedonia and in Osijek, Croatia.
-This is the first time that the festival will be held in North Macedonia.
+Some events (Road cycling, Mountain bike and Basketball) took place in Kumanovo, North Macedonia and Gymnastics in Osijek, Croatia.
+This is the first time that the festival was held in North Macedonia.
+It is also the first time that more than one country cooperated to organise the European Youth Olympic Festival.
+Up until this moment, Skopje 2025 is the largest EYOF ever held in number of sports and athletes.

 Bidding

 On 26 October 2019, it was announced that the EYOF 2025 should be held in Brno, Czech Republic.
 But on 31 July 2023, it was announced that the festival would be held in Skopje instead.

 Mascot

 The mascot is an anthropomorphic sun named "Shiny".
 The mascot represents warmth, unity, and friendship, and also implies EYOF's values.

 Schedule

 The competition schedule for the 2025 European Youth Olympic Summer Festival was as follows: